hyurl/alar/api.md

 - `closed: boolean` Whether the channel is closed.
 - `pause(): boolean`  Pauses the channel and redirect traffic to other channels.
 - `resume(): boolean` Resumes the channel and continue handling traffic.
-- `subscribe(event: string, listener: Subscriber): this` Subscribes a listener function to the corresponding event.
+- `subscribe(topic: string, handle: Subscriber): this` Subscribes a handle function to the corresponding topic.
-- `unsubscribe(event: string, listener?: Subscriber): boolean` Unsubscribes the `listener` or all listeners from the corresponding event.
+- `unsubscribe(topic: string, handle?: Subscriber): boolean` Unsubscribes the handle function or all handlers from the corresponding topic.

 The `Subscriber` is a type of